VT-CHCI/SoundOfFractions/Readme.md

     dispatch.trigger('YOUR_EVENT_NAME.event', OPTIONAL_PARAMETERS);

-To recieve the event, in the initialize function add:
+To receive the event, in the initialize function add:

     dispatch.on('YOUR_EVENT_NAME.event', this.YOUR_EVENT_HANDLER_FUNCTION, this);